 You don't have to pay much attention to Crocosmia corms after planting them.
 For the greatest effect, plant Crocosmia corms when the weather warms in spring and the danger of a spring frost has passed.

-Plant crocosmia bulbs in groups of 12 or more when the weather warms in spring for greatest effect.
-Plant at least three inches deep, both to help the bulbs survive the winter, and to help plants maintain an upright habit.
-The long foliage stalks tend to lay down, something you can fix with grow-through stakes.
+Plant the corms at least 3 inches deep and 6 to 8 inches apart both to help them survive the winter and to help plants maintain an upright habit.
+The long foliage and flower stalks can have a tendency to lay down, something you can control by installing grow-through plant supports.

 Crocosmia plants need regular watering, but you should not overwater them.
 Water when the top of the soil feels dry.

 Although Crocosmia tolerates high heat and humidity, it really takes off in drier climates with mild temperatures.
 Perhaps too much of a good thing isn't desirable, according to gardeners in places like the Pacific Northwest where plants have a tendency to take over the flowerbed.